Katrinaqr/menu_RestApi/README.md

 REST API Server.

 Parses data from the site (in this example, the site of a pizzeria) and enters all menu items into the database (SQLite).

-The server makes it possible to obtain data from the entire menu, its specific categories, price restrictions.
+The server makes it possible to receive data about the menu, its specific categories, price restrictions.

-It is possible to log in and log out.
+There is a registration and authorization function using an access token.
+During authorization, the server returns an access token, which is later used when accessing those functions that require authorization.
+The token is sent, the server accepts it, decrypts it and checks the validity period.

-Each user has certain rights (view, add, edit, delete menu categories).
+Each user has certain rights (viewing, adding, editing, deleting menu categories).

 Requests were checked using the application Postman. https://www.postman.com